Samsung/ONE-vscode/docs/HowToUse.md

 ## Install the toolchain

-First, you need ONE toolchains.
-Let's install ONE toolchains.
+First, you need the ONE toolchain.
+Let's install the ONE toolchain.
 (You should install the in-house backend to follow this.)

 <img src="https://user-images.githubusercontent.com/7223627/174947559-71ab213c-68c4-4700-bcec-e55f6a2203bf.gif" width=600 />